Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 Alternatively, you can open a new account designed just for switching.
 You might have to set up a couple of direct debits or make a minimum deposit each month, but you can use this to switch for bonuses.

-If you are planning to apply for anything major in the next six months, such as a credit card or loan, and especially a mortgage, then it makes sense to avoid opening a new account for six months to a year.
+In particular, if you are planning to apply for anything major in the next six months, such as a credit card or loan, and especially a mortgage, then it makes sense to avoid opening a new account and switching for six months to a year.

 Full current accounts